-“TREATS” by Brian Freehan (MUSE 2017)
+“TREATS” by Brian Feehan (MUSE 2017)

 MONTHLY MUSE WRITINGS & AWARDS

-WINNER: “TREATS” by Brian Freehan of Wilton, Connecticut
+WINNER: “TREATS” by Brian Feehan of Wilton, Connecticut

 TOPIC: Fear